aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ![Response of /proc/partitions](../img/proc_partitions.png)

-As mentioned in [/proc structure](#proc-structure), there a few interesting links that's available within the `/proc`.
+As mentioned in [/proc structure](#proc-structure), there are few interesting links that are available within `/proc`.
 They are listed below:

 - `/proc/self`
-  - This is a *magical* link that automatically points to the relevant `/proc/<PID>/` **directory** of the process(s) that's currently accessing the entry.
-This is made as a convenient way of accessing own process information.
-Thus, it can be easily used in attacks such as LFI to quickly expose information about the current process.
+  - This is a *magical* link that automatically points to the relevant `/proc/<PID>/` **directories** of the processes that are currently accessing the entry.
+This was introduced as a convenient way of accessing own process information.
+Thus, it can be easily used in attacks such as LFI to quickly expose information about the current process without having to know the PID.

 - `/proc/mounts`
   - Like `/proc/self`, this link points to the `/proc/<PID>/mounts` entry of the own process.
-This contains information about the file system mounts that accessible by the process (Refer `/proc/mounts` in man pages[^2]).
+This contains information about the file system mounts that are accessible by the process (Refer `/proc/mounts` in man pages[^2]).
 This can include network shares that are mounted on the system.
   - For example, below you can see a mount that is created by [KDE Connect](https://kdeconnect.kde.org/) that is exposing some folders in my android device.
 In the next screenshot, I'm accessing the `Documents/message.txt` within that share which is an example of information disclosure.

 ![Response of /proc/mounts](../img/proc_mounts.png)